vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 2) Copy in your client_id & client_secret that you got when generating your Product's OAuth client in Vendor Center.
 3) Copy in the Authorization, Token, and Get User Info endpoints from the service configuration url table in the Vendasta OAuth guide. **Exclude the '?account_id=<account_id>' placeholder for the authorization url.
 Authorization URL param appension is supported by miniOrange, but needs to be initiated by your App's Entry URL, which will be covered later in the guide.**
     ![image.png](../../assets/images/guides/iaas/miniOrange/miniorange_newapp.png)
-4) Save your settings - a few more fields will become avilable on the Update Application screen.
+4) Save your settings - a few more fields will become available on the Update Application screen.
 5) Add the JWKS URL
 6) Alter the checkboxes if needed:
     1) Set 'Send client credentials in' to `Body`